-Edmonston-Alston House ♥♥ is no less interesting or impressive.
-During the tour there, you get a chance to step out on a piazza, a side porch of the house which is one of the defining features of Charleston architecture.
-Young kids enjoy visit to this house a bit more as they get a “treasure hunt” booklet to keep them occupied.
+Mansions built by prominent residents in the 18-19th century are key points of interest, offering not only a look into Southern architecture but also a good narrative of the history of the region.
+Nathaniel Russell House ♥♥ boasts several impressive rooms with remarkable furnishings and architectural details, plus a pleasant garden.
+Edmonston-Alston House ♥♥ is no less interesting; during the tour there, you get a chance to step out on a piazza, a side porch of the house which is one of the defining features of Charleston architecture.
+Young kids enjoy a visit to this house a bit more as they get a “treasure hunt” booklet to keep them occupied.

 Hazel Parker Playground, off East Bay Street, is an agreeable place to get a break from sightseeing – invaluable when you travel with young’uns.

 Middleton Place ♥♥ is a huge plantation that can sustain more than a half day of sightseeing.
 It offers different landscaped gardens, large open areas, wooded walking paths, stableyards, ponds, several traditional craft shops, as well as a number of guided tours focused on different aspects of plantation life, and an interesting main house that can be visited with a guided tour only.

 In the “memorable stays” category, Andrew Pinckney Inn (link) is located at the edge of the main historic area, practically next door to the City Market, within walking distance to major sights.
 One of the major features is the nice open terrace on the 4th floor, with pleasant rooftop views.
 Happy hour with wine and cheese is served on the terrace between 4-5 pm daily; an adequate breakfast is also served there.